ChrisBeddome/animatrium_studio/README.md

 # Animatrium Studio

-Animatrium Studio is an eCommerce application built with nextJS
+Animatrium Studio is an eCommerce application built with Next.js and Express.js

 ## Installation